December 5, 2022

 Morton's Neuroma

 Morton's Neuroma affects the ball of the foot, specifically the area between the 3rd and 4th toes.
-The pain is accompanied by a burning sensation and a nagging pressure, and it can also feel like you have an invisible pebble in your shoe.
+The pain is accompanied by a burning sensation and a nagging pressure, and it can feel like you have an invisible pebble in your shoe.
 But it's also known to radiate to the top of the foot, causing intermittent stabbing pain.

 Why does the pain come and go?